Biskweet/DatasetGen/README.md

 # JSON description of an HTML webpage and image generation

 The project aims to generate image representations from JSON descriptions of a webpages's input elements.
+The JSON files are automatically created and used by the generator (which is just a renderer).

 ## Requirements
 * The [WKHTMLtoPDF](https://wkhtmltopdf.org/) Linux package